Harshathkulal/Git_Tap/README.md

 # Git_Tap
-App used to learn GIT Commands
+App used to learn GIT Command